Skip to content

 Until recently, the 1 Series range opened with SE trim – although it’s never been the most popular trim level.
 Still, this gets a host of key features including climate control, cruise control, automatic lights and wipers, and all-round parking sensors.
 The standard infotainment system includes DAB radio, Bluetooth, Apple CarPlay and Android Auto.
 You also get automatic emergency braking and lane-departure warning.
 This trim includes pretty much everything you need so the higher-end versions mainly bring visual upgrades.

-At the top of the range, M135i cars get a unique body kit and wheels to match their red-eyed performance levels.
+At the top of the pre-facelift range, M135i cars get a unique body kit and wheels to match their red-eyed performance levels.
 You also get uprated suspension and brakes to cope with the extra forces this car can generate.
 All M135i cars get the upgraded 10.25-inch infotainment screen – even prior to the 2022 model year, when it was still an option on lesser 1 Series cars.

 Infotainment and audio

-Before 2022, the standard iDrive infotainment screen on 1 Series cars was an 8.8-inch display.
+Speaking of the pre-facelift 1 Series, before 2022, the standard iDrive infotainment screen on 1 Series cars was an 8.8-inch display.
 Compared to a typical tablet computer, this screen is short and wide and, while it looks nice, information does tend to get crushed together on screen if you’re using the sat nav at the same time as the audio.
 The sat nav’s coloured routes can be a little confusing to follow, too.

 The larger 10.25-inch screen was part of the Tech Pack II offered on 1 Series cars before 2022 and became standard across the range after that point.
 This screen is much easier to read, with the majority of the extra space being devoted to screen height – that means there’s more space for graphics and what’s on screen is easier to read at a glance.